LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 ### 8.2 Staff Participation in Games

 Staff members are allowed to participate in league games under the following conditions:
-- They must recuse themselves from any decisions directly affecting their team
+- They must recuse themselves from any decisions directly affecting:
+  - Their team
+  - Any match they participate in
+  - Any match involving their team, even if they're not playing
 - Their participation is subject to review by the Captains' Council
 - No more than 2 staff members can be part of the same team
+- Staff members must declare any potential conflicts of interest related to their participation in the league

 ## 9. Transparency